This park honors all of the veterans from Stephenson County.

 As a starting place for all of our self-guided driving tours, we suggest that you begin at the Freeport/Stephenson County Visitors Center, 4596 US Highway 20 East, Freeport.
 We also suggest that you pick up a Freeport/Stephenson County Visitors Guide, “Come on in…the door is open!”, which will give you additional details about the attractions and businesses on the tours as well as maps to follow.

 Sample red, white, rose and fruit wines as you enjoy the view of the vineyard.

-This theater, located on the campus of Highland Community College, features a variety of fine arts programming.
+This theater, located in the Fine Arts Center on the campus of Highland Community College, features a variety of fine arts programming.